Nytrock/MyProjects/README.md

 ## [NotYandex engine](https://github.com/Nytrock/not_yandex-engine)
 - Status: ✅ Completed
 - Date of creation: April 18-20, 2022
 - Description: A search engine created in just 3 days in the process of participating in the VI Open IT Championship.
+The application consists of two parts: search engine and visual design.
+The search server allows you to search for the desired pages of a given site by the entered request, and the visual design allows you to conveniently display the results.
+Such a system allows you to use only a search server for embedding in any site.
 There were three of us in the team: me, [Danila Yashin](https://github.com/zibestr) and [Maxim Pinzhura](https://github.com/MrProperixaOriginal).
 Each of us contributed to the creation of the project.
-I did frontend.
-As a result, we became winners in our category (by the way, it was the most difficult one offered at the beginning)
+I made the frontend.
+As a result, we became winners in our category (by the way, it was the most difficult of those offered at the beginning)
 - Plans: Obviously, the very essence of the project lies in the shortness of the time frame for its creation, so there should not be any updates after those three days

 ## [Tredio](https://github.com/Nytrock/YlPlusProject)